 Most famously, Echinacea is used as a remedy to benefit those who have contracted the common cold.
-It’s generally excepted that having a regular Echinacea intake can not only help to lessen and reduce the duration of cold symptoms, but also to prevent colds in the first place.
+It’s generally accepted that having a regular Echinacea intake can not only help to lessen and reduce the duration of cold symptoms, but also to prevent colds in the first place.

 So, the question is: how does Echinacea work?
 This relief can be attributed to the organic phenol compounds found in the plant.
 Phenols contain antioxidant properties, which are beneficial to human health.